 Windows 10 introduced built-in functionality for Virtual Desktops.
 Even if you don’t use multiple monitors, virtual desktops can be very handy when you want to switch from work to play or vice versa.
 You can create many virtual desktops and enjoy multitasking at another level.
-But most of the people are unaware of the fact that opened windows in one desktop can be moved other desktops as well.
+But most people are unaware of the fact that opened windows in one desktop can be moved to other desktops as well.
 In this post, we’ve discussed how to move windows and apps across Virtual Desktops on Windows 10.
 Towards the end of the post, we’ve reviewed a tool called MoveToDesktop that lets you do so in a better way.

 Move windows across Virtual Desktops

 The process is pretty basic and simple.
 You will be able to it very easily by following these steps:

 - Open a few programs which you want to move to some other virtual desktop.

 Hit the ‘Task View’ button beside the Cortana icon in the taskbar.

 - Next, click on the ‘New Desktop’ button to add as many virtual desktops as you want.